 There’s more fallout from the alleged $350 million Aequitas Capital Management Ponzi scheme, with two more investment advisors tied to the Lake Oswego, Oregon financial advisor settling charges with the Securities and Exchange Commission last week.

 Altogether, four investor advisors outside of Aequitas have paid fines and disgorgement totaling more than $2.4 million to the SEC.
-They’ve also agreed to censure and cease and desist orders, and three of them received bans from the securities industry.
+They’ve also agreed to censure and cease and desist orders, and three of them received bars or suspensions from the securities industry.

 Malloy and Sica and the firms they control “steered advisory clients to invest in Aequitas securities at the same time that Aequitas was compensating the firms through loans or for consulting services that included introducing investors to Aequitas,” according to the SEC release announcing the most recent settlements on Feb.
 27. Neither advisor disclosed those conflicts to clients.